 Times of a school day

-Pupils enter the school directly via their classroom door at 08:55.
+Pupils enter the school directly via their classroom door from 08:45.
 We ask all of our parents to be prompt as the morning is a useful time for settling the pupils into good routines.
-We also use this time for target work and assessment.
+We also use this time for practising key skills like maths and reading.

 Please click here for our expectations of punctuality with arrival & collection of your child.

-- Kirsty Woollaston – 2 Alpha Class Teacher
+- Ms Chapman – 2 Alpha Class Teacher

 PE (Physical Education)

-Pupils have PE on a Tuesday afternoon.
-They can attend school on Tuesday mornings wearing a suitable tracksuit or jogging bottoms/t-shirt.
+Pupils have PE on a Monday morning and Tuesday afternoon.
+They can attend school on these days wearing a suitable tracksuit or jogging bottoms/t-shirt.

-Spellings and Numeracy homework aregiven out on a Friday and they are due back the following Wednesday.
+Homework is given out on a Friday and is due back the following Friday.

-Pupils are expected to practice their spelling homework during the week in preparation for their test on the Friday afternoon.
+Pupils are expected to practice their spelling homework during the week in preparation for their test on the Friday.

-Pupils will have one piece of maths homework to complete related to what has been taught during the week.
-We expect this homework to be completed and handed in on the following Wednesday.
+Pupils will have maths homework to complete related to what has been taught during the week.

-- Spring: In the Spring Term, year 2 have a focus on Coasts for their Humanities and work with two books which are closely related to this topic.
-Pupils have a big focus on Grammar and grammatical accuracy this term to ensure that they are fully prepared for their SATs.
+- Spring: In the Spring Term, year 2 focus on books such as Planet Omar and Lights on Cotton Rock and learn about famous inventors and explorers such as Frank Whittle and Neil Armstrong.
+We will visit the local air museum to learn about the history of flight.
+We will also learn about animals and humans in science.
+Pupils also have a big focus on mathematics and grammatical accuracy this term to ensure that they are fully prepared for their SATs.

-The following strands will be covered across the three terms:
+The following strands will be covered across the three terms, following the White Rose scheme:

 For more information about the strands please click the National Curriculum link at the bottom of this page.